Dirt Squirts Kart Club

 420cc Honda Clone Engines:

 Limited to Stage 3 Mods maximum (Stage 1, Stage 2, and Racing cam shaft, billeted fly wheel, and billeted piston rod).
+No machined heads or any other modifications not listed here are allowed.

 Motor restrictions (Small Block Series):